Verilator: Technology and key features

 Verilator converts Verilog to C++ or SystemC.
 It can handle all versions of Verilog and also some SystemVerilog assertions.
 The approach is closer to synthesis than event-driven simulation.
 The entire design is flattened (that is, all modules are expanded to create one module).
 Static analysis is used to eliminate wires and schedule all processes at model generation time.
 A C++ class is generated with a function which takes 2-state values on input ports and advance them to values on output ports at the next clock edge.

-SystemC is supported by providing a wrapper class using SystemC ports and with sensitivity to the clock(s), which will drive the ports of the underlying C++ model.
+SystemC is supported by providing a wrapper class using SystemC ports and with sensitivity to the clock rate(s), which will drive the ports of the underlying C++ model.

 Verilator supports automatically partitioning designs into multiple threads, also potentially improving performance.

-Using with MATLAB
+Use with MATLAB

 Verilator converts synthesizable Verilog to C++, while C++ library could be compiled into a MEX file using MATLAB interface to C++.
 This is how Verilog designs can be directly simulated from MATLAB.
-Using compiled C++ models with MATLAB is faster than using co-simulation interfaces with a separate HDL simulator.
-There is an open-source project called vmodel that compiles Verilog into a MEX file using Verilator and provides a set of functions for model simulation from MATLAB.
+Using compiled C++ models with MATLAB is faster than using co-simulation interfaces with a separate hardware description language (HDL) simulator.
+There is an open-source project named vmodel that compiles Verilog into a MEX file using Verilator and provides a set of functions for model simulation from MATLAB.